webforj/webforj-documentation/docs/introduction/tutorial/validating-and-binding-data.md

 Validation, in this context, ensures that the data entered into the form adheres to predefined rules, such as being non-empty or following a specific format.
 By combining data binding with validation, you can streamline the user experience while maintaining data integrity without writing extensive manual checks.

-For more information on data binding reference [this article.](../../data-binding/overview)
+For more information on data binding reference [this article.](../../data-binding/overview) To run the app:

+- Go to the `4-validating-and-binding-data` directory
+- Run the `mvn jetty:run` command

 ![Data binding and validation screenshot](../../../static/img/tutorial_images/step4.png)